GoodnessJames/zero_day/README.md

 # Vagrant (How to Code in your Local Computer)

-This project elaborates how to use vagrant and VMs on local machines for carrying out ALX tasks instead of the web terminal.
+This project elaborates how to use vagrant and VMs on local machines for carrying out ALX tasks instead of using the web terminal.

 # General Learning Objectives